Purchasing Card User Guide

 If the deadline for submitting receipts occurs before your replacement receipt has arrived, you may submit a "Purchasing Card Missing Receipt Form (.docx) " with the required information.
 This form is a "placeholder" for the receipt until it is received.
 When the original receipt is obtained, submit it with a copy of the corresponding log.
 Indicate on the log the transaction for which the receipt was not submitted.

-If your purchase is not approved by VISA, you can call Paymentnet.com to determine the reason (800.270.7760), or ask the Card Program Administrator (x14107) to research the problem for you.
+If your purchase is not approved by VISA, you can call Paymentnet.com (JP Morgan) at 800.270.7760 or Access Online (US Bank) at 800.344.5696 to determine the reason, or ask the Card Program Administrator (x14107) to research the problem for you.
 If it is determined that you have exceeded your standard spending limits, you may ask your Card Program Coordinator to request a temporary increase in your spending limits on a case-by-case basis.

 For an in-person purchase, return the item directly to the supplier and obtain a credit receipt.
 Cash refunds are absolutely prohibited.
 If you made the purchase by phone, mail, or fax, contact the vendor for return instructions.
 Get a return reference number from the supplier, e.g., a Returned Material Authorization (RMA) or credit number.
 NOTE: Some suppliers may charge a restocking or handling fee.
 Be sure to check subsequent statements to verify you have received credit for the returned item.

 The statement period ends on the 20th day of each month, or the first business day thereafter.
-Periodically through out the month, you should check the accuracy of your charges on the web at www.Paymentnet.com.
+Periodically through out the month, you should check the accuracy of your charges on the web at www.Paymentnet.com (JP Morgan) or Access Online (US Bank).
 Compare your charges to your receipts.
 Watch for:

 If you find a discrepancy, follow the steps in "Disputes" below.